tpoisot/bipy/tutorial/index.md

 In addition, there is a plot method associated to this class, so that you can have a visual output of the analysis using *PyX*.

+{% highlight python linenos %}
+print w.robustness.plot()
+{% endhighlight %}

+This command will create a `pdf` file, with the name of the current network, in the current working directory.

 ## Step 6 : assessing the significancy of the patterns

 ## Step 7 : conclusion